danhammer/web-mapping/README.md

-This code repository serves as the course website for ENVM-680 Spring 2016, **Web Mapping**.
-The class will provide students with a working knowledge of web-based mapping for a range of applications, including mapping election results, animating the geographic spread of disease, and styling maps of socioeconomic data.
-We will rely on the open-source [CartoDB](http://www.cartodb.com) platform.
+This code repository serves as the course website for ENVM-680 Spring 2017, **Web Mapping**.
+The class will provide students with a working knowledge of web-based mapping for a range of applications, including mapping election results, animating the geographic spread of disease, and styling maps of environmental information.
+We will rely on the open-source [Carto](http://www.carto.com) platform.
 Students will have the opportunity to create maps and learn about programmatic ways to query large-scale geospatial data, embed maps in blogs, and other modern techniques for analyzing and sharing geospatial information.
-Opportunities for learning to program or extending the course will also be presented, although this portion is not a metric for in-class success.

 #### Course information
 ----